wearetriple/web-defaults/performance.md

 - Avoid fetching the same data multiple times.
 Store data that is used on every page rather than fetching the samen data every page render.
 - Fetch extra data separate from the initial page load.
 The page is already shown to the user, giving the user a faster experience.
 Extra data that is fetched can be indicated by showing loading indicators
-- Stale while revalidating. @TODO: more info
+- Stale while revalidating. @TODO: add more info
+- When fetching large amounts of data, try to implement pagination to limit the data that is processed at once.

+## Animations
+- 60 fps.
+Make sure your animations run at 60fps.
+- CSS > Javascript.
+When using animations it is adviced to use css animations over js animations.
+The performance for css animation is better in most cases.

 ## React specific

 - useMemo.
 A React Hook that lets you cache the result of a calculation between re-renders.
-- useCallback.
-A React Hook that lets you cache a function definition between re-renders.
+- DevTools Profiler.
+This is a great tool to find out why re-renders are happening and for finding bottlenecks.

 ## Vite specific